7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 The Woodlands Resort, TX

 Three hundred and fifty lush acres of greenspace and golf await when you visit The Woodlands Resort in The Woodlands community.
-This is one of the closest escapes from Houston, just 33 miles from Houston's center on Interstate 45 North, and it's ideal for any type of weekend away from home—even a girls' getaway.
+This is one of the best family getaways near Houston, and one of the closest, too.
+It's just 33 miles from Houston's center on Interstate 45 North, and it's ideal for any type of weekend away from home—even a girls' getaway.

 There's a year-round water park with pools, water slides, and a 1,005-foot lazy river.
 If visitors prefer while the kids are playing at the water park, or they even want to teach their kids how to love the green too, there are lessons offered among manicured greens in a pine forest by a top-100 GOLF Magazine instructor.